 The are no YANG data models in IETF that could be used to augment the generic path computation RPC with technology-specific attributes.

-Optical technology-specific augmentation for the path computation RPC is identified as a gap requiring further work, which is outside of the scope of this draft.
+Optical technology-specific augmentation for the path computation RPC is identified as a gap requiring further work outside of this draft's scope.

 Multi-layer IP Link Setup and Update